Sea Shell Art

 I wasn’t quite done with this craft yet.
 I wanted to see the shell art framed.

-We found some cheap thrift store frames and painted them black.
+We found some cheap thrift store frames and painted them black (again, water-based children’s paint is the safest option).

 Inside-out shirts make great painting smocks too when you don’t want to completely ruin your clothes.

-With some more watered-down acrylic paint, I gently painted some sheets of watercolor paper cut to fit the frames.
-Then I broke out the glue-gun (unlike the kids I didn’t really like the sticky white glue much) and had a go at making my own collage.
+I used some more watered-down acrylic paint, and gently painted some sheets of watercolor paper cut to fit the frames.
+Then I broke out the glue-gun (unlike the kids I didn’t really like the sticky white glue much.
+Glue guns should only be used by responsible adults) and had a go at making my own collage.
 The kids made beach scenes and flowers but I had a chicken in mind.

 With a pearl for an eye, he came together.
 A few strokes of black for his legs and he was done!
 Then I popped him and some others into their frames and voila!
 ART!